ICT Capital-Skill Complementarity and Wage Inequality: Evidence from OECD Countries: Estimation

 \subsubsection{Instrumental variables}

-The substitution parameters ($\sigma$ and $\rho$) can be identified from the variation in relative input quantities across countries over time.
-To allow for the possibility that changes in input quantities and idiosyncratic shocks may be correlated, we construct the following shift\textendash share instrument:
+The substitution parameters ($\sigma$ and $\rho$) can be identified from variation in relative factor quantities across countries, sectors, and time.
+We allow for correlations between changes in factor quantities and idiosyncratic shocks, and estimate the substitution parameters using the shift\textendash share instrument:

-where $c$, $d$, and $t$ are indices for countries, industries, and years, respectively, and $\mathcal{C}$ and $\mathcal{D}$ are the sets of countries and industries, respectively.
-The shift\textendash share instrument is the interaction between the growth rate of inputs in each industry (\textit{shift}), which measures global shocks to industries, and the lagged industry share of inputs in each country (\textit{share}), which measures local exposure to industry shocks.
-Recently, \citet*{GoldsmithPinkham_Sorkin_Swift_AER20} show that the two-stage least squares estimator with the shift\textendash share instrument is numerically equivalent to the generalized method of moments (GMM) estimator using local industry shares as excluded instruments, whereas \citet*{Borusyak_Hull_Jaravel_RESf} show that it is also numerically equivalent to the two-stage least squares estimator using global industry growth rates as an excluded instrument in the the exposure-weighted industry-level regression.
+where $d$ is an index for subsectors (or equivalently industries), and $\mathcal{C}$ and $\mathcal{D}_{n}$ are the sets of countries and the set of subsectors in sector $n$, respectively.
+The shift\textendash share instrument is the interaction between the growth rate of factors in each industry (\textit{shift}), which measures global shocks to industries, and the lagged industry share of factors in each country (\textit{share}), which measures local exposure to industry shocks.\footnote{\citet*{GoldsmithPinkham_Sorkin_Swift_AER20} show that the two-stage least squares estimator with the shift\textendash share instrument is numerically equivalent to the generalized method of moments estimator using local industry shares as excluded instruments, whereas \citet*{Borusyak_Hull_Jaravel_RESf} show that it is also numerically equivalent to the two-stage least squares estimator using global industry growth rates as an excluded instrument in the the exposure-weighted industry-level regression.
 The former result implies that identification comes from the exogeneity of exposure shares, whereas the latter result implies that identification comes from the exogeneity of industry shocks.
-It follows that the shift\textendash share instrument can be valid if either lagged local industry shares or global industry growth rates are exogenous to idiosyncratic shocks, conditional on a set of regressors.
-We evaluate the time-invariant measure of local industry shares at the initial year ($t=t_{0}$) to isolate time-varying variation in industry shocks, and use the leave-one-out measure of global industry growth rates to ensure the exogeneity of industry shocks.
+It follows that the shift\textendash share instrument can be valid if either lagged local industry shares or global industry growth rates are exogenous to idiosyncratic shocks, conditional on a set of regressors.} We construct the shift\textendash share instrument using the data from the service (goods) sector to deal with the endogeneity of factor quantities in the goods (service) sector.
+The idea behind this is that a demand shock in one sector serves as a supply shifter in another sector to identify a demand curve \citep{Oberfield_Raval_EM21}.
+We evaluate the time-invariant measure of local industry shares at the initial year ($t=t_{0}$) to ensure the exogeneity of industry shares, and use the leave-one-out measure of global industry growth rates to ensure the exogeneity of industry shocks.